Text-Aware Diffusion for Policy Learning: Experiments

 \textbf{Evaluation Protocols:} We benchmark all text-conditioned methods with a corresponding standardized prompt for fair comparison, and report both quantitative as well as qualitative comparisons.
 We use cumulative ground-truth rewards as quantitative evaluation metrics for Dog and Humanoid when it is available.
 We note this is a naturally \textit{unfavorable} comparison for methods that provide a text-conditioned reward signal purely through a visual interface, as the reward the agent receives has no access to the underlying sensors (such as ones that measure speed and energy usage) that the ground-truth reward function uses to evaluate performance.
 For example, the ground-truth reward function may have an arbitrary threshold on a speed sensor that needs to be hit to constitute successful ``walking'', and a separate threshold for ``running''; however the detailed characteristics of and even existence of such a sensor, as well as any thresholds surrounding it, are hidden for policies supervised only through vision and language feedback.
 Nonetheless, it offers a standardized, numerical comparison across all methods.
 For Meta-World, we report the ``success rate'' evaluation metric, computed as the proportion of evaluation rollouts in which the agent successfully completes the given task.

 A main benefit of utilizing a reward signal conditioned flexibly on text is the ability to learn policies with behaviors beyond those defined by existing ground-truth reward functions.
 As these have no corresponding ground-truth reward functions, quantitative comparison across different text-conditioned methods is challenging; we therefore appeal to a qualitative user study.
-We perform a paid study through the Prolific platform, with a total of 25 anonymous random participants.
-For a video demonstration from each trained model, each participant is asked if it sufficiently aligns with the text prompt it was conditioned on.
+We perform a paid study through the Prolific platform, with a total of 25 anonymous random participants without prior training to estimate a general response from the human population.
+For a video demonstration from each trained model, selected as the last timestep of policy training without cherry-picking, each participant is asked if it sufficiently aligns with the text prompt it was conditioned on.
 These results are depicted in tables as checkmarks (\cmark) and x-marks (\xmark), where a checkmark denotes if a majority of participants believe it is text-aligned.
+In Table~\ref{tab:prolific_expanded_goal}, we provide the fine-grained user study results on what percentage of the users believe the video achieved by the policy is appropriately text-aligned.
 We then proceed with a user study regarding naturalness.
 Given a video produced by VLM-RM and TADPoLe, users are given a choice as to which they believed to be the more natural motion or pose.
 This seeks to approximate how naturally the resulting Humanoid and Dog policies behave, according to human belief over how people and dogs naturally move in the real world.